A proposal is a written offer to solve a technical problem

 The time it takes for the rough draft to be typed will

-probably be long enough to constitute a cooling-off
+probably be long enough to constitute a cooling-off period

-is essential if this is to be done successfully.
+if this is to be done successfully.

 Your second opportunity to review and revise will occur